Song Joong-Ki Not Satisfied With His Performance In ‘The Battleship Island’

 “I did feel distressed at the film’s box-office failure and criticism of the film.
 But I thought at that time, I need to reflect more objectively.
 I have regrets that if I had done better, I could have conveyed the message of the film to more of the audience.”

 Many viewers slammed the movie since the Korean characters were, allegedly, depicted as evil compared to the Japanese personalities.
 For starters, The Battleship Island revolves around the journey of 400 Korean workers during World War II who tried to escape Hashima Island after they were forced to work by the Japanese.
-Aside from Song Joong-ki, other stars who starred in the movie include Hwang Jung-min as Lee Kang-ok, So Ji-sub as Cho Chil-sung and Lee Jung-hyun as Oh Mal-nyeon.
+Aside from Song Joong-ki, other stars who starred in the movie include Hwang Jung-min as Lee Kang-ok, So Ji-sub as Cho Chil-sung, and Lee Jung-hyun as Oh Mal-nyeon.

 Despite the controversies, Joong-ki said that he hopes to expand his filmography in the near future.
 The actor added that he wants to explore various cultures on his upcoming projects.
 He also revealed that he learned a lot after working with veteran actors in the Korean historical-action film.